Wilson V. Eagleson: Early life and family

-Eagleson was born on February 1, 1920, in Cincinnati, Ohio.
+Eagleson was born on February 1, 1920, in Cincinnati.
 He was a scion of the prominent Eagleson family.
 His father, Wilson Vashon Eagleson Sr., in 1916, became one of the first African Americans in Indiana University's Reserve Officer Training Corps program.
 Eagleson Sr. also became one of the U.S. Army's first African American officers.
 Eagleson's mother, Frances Marshall Eagleson, was Indiana University at Bloomington, Indiana's first African American woman graduate.

-Eagleson's grandfather, family patriarch Halson V. Eagleson Sr., was a highly successful eastside Bloomington barber, founder of an African American orphanage, and incidental civil rights activist in the late 19th century/early 20th century; All of Halson V. Eagleson Sr.'s five sons attended Indiana University at Bloomington, Indiana, including Preston, Indiana University's first African American intercollegiate athlete.
+Eagleson's great-grandfather, family patriarch Halson V. Eagleson Sr., was a highly successful eastside Bloomington barber, founder of an African American orphanage, and incidental civil rights activist in the late 19th century/early 20th century; All of Halson V. Eagleson Sr.'s five sons attended Indiana University at Bloomington, Indiana, including Preston, Indiana University's first African American intercollegiate athlete.

 Raised in Bloomington, Indiana for most of his childhood, Eagleson II and his sister lived with his maternal grandmother.
 His father, Wilson Vashon Eagleson Sr., became North Carolina Central University's first baseball, football, and basketball head coach.
 North Carolina Central University named its mascot, The Eagles, in honor of Wilson Vashon Eagleson Sr. Eagleson II's mother became North Carolina Central University's Registrar, functioning in that role for nearly a half century.

 In 1933, Wilson Vashon Eagleson Sr. was killed in a car accident in West Virginia, where he taught chemistry at West Virginia State College In 1934, Eagleson II moved from Bloomington to Durham, North Carolina to live with his grieving mother.
 Eagleson II attended high school in Henderson, North Carolina.

 After graduating from high school, Eagleson II attended West Virginia State College.
 In 1938, Eagleson II acquired his civilian pilot's license at West Virginia State College, the first of six historically black colleges and universities authorized by the Civil Aeronautics Authority to create an aviation program."
 After being denied entry into the U.S. Army Air Corps as a pilot, Eagleson II moved back to Bloomington where he attended Indiana University for a year.

 On May 1, 1943, Eagleson II married Geraldine R. Thornton, a student at Tuskegee Institute.
 He named his P-40 Warhawk "Gerry" in honor of Geraldine.
 Eagleson II and Geraldine had four children: Wilson V. Eagleson III, Gerald B. Eagleson, Diedra A. Coney, and Helen F. Eagleson.
 They also had 15 grandchildren, 16 great-grandchildren, and 4 great-great-grandchildren.
 They later divorced.